-At this level your child will know 75-125 Power Words, and will use them as a reliable and familiar support framework when reading.
-They will be able to read these words in books they have never seen before and out of context, such as on lists and flash cards, at flash speed.
+At this level, your child will know 75–120 Power Words and will use them as a reliable and familiar support framework when reading.
+He will be able to read these words in books he has never seen before and out of context, such as on lists and flash cards, at flash speed.
 The combined 1G and 2G Power Words (totaling 120 words) make up more than 50 percent of the words used in English text.
-When your reader comes to a word they don’t know, they will successfully use initial consonant blends and four digraphs (sh–, ch–, th–, wh–) as clues to help decode the word.
-Your child is officially reading at the first-grade level.
-Congratulations!
+When your reader comes to a word he doesn’t know, he will successfully use initial consonant blends (sp-, tr-, etc.) and four digraphs (sh–, ch–, th–, wh–) as clues to help figure out a new word.

 What Makes 2 Green Books Unique?

 2 Green books are written using a word bank of only 120 high-frequency sight words (e.g., like play, down, there) and words that are clued by the picture, the first letter sounds, and/or the syntax.